 Heating systems (ie: furnaced, boilers, etc) need regular cleaning and tune-ups.
-Contact your local propane supplier to inquire about a home-heating system inspection.
+Contact your local propane supplier to schedule a heating system inspection.

 Clean air filters will save you money on your heating bill.
 Change your furnace filters on a regular schedule.

-To extend your water heater's life and increase energy efficiency, drain it every six months to remove lime deposits and sediment.
+To extend your water heater's life and increase energy efficiency, drain it according to the manufacturer's instruction manual to remove lime deposits and sediment.

-- Install flow-restricting showerheads.
-You can reduce hot water usage by up to 50 percent without affecting shower pressure.
+Install flow-restricting shower heads.
+You can reduce hot water usage by up to 50 percent without greatly affecting shower pressure.

 Repair leaky faucets.
 A leak that fills a coffee cup in 10 minutes wastes 3,200 gallons of water a year.